 Co-Founder / Chief Executive Officer

-Felicia is a proud New Orleans resident, a 1987 graduate of Tulane University, parent of a 2021 Tulane graduate now in her first year at Tulane Law School, and parent of an LSU senior.
+Felicia is a proud New Orleans resident, a 1987 graduate of Tulane University, parent of a 2021 Tulane graduate now in her second year at Tulane Law School, and parent of an LSU senior.
 She is on the Family Leadership and National Campaign Councils at Tulane, and a Board member of National Foundation for Collegiate Recovery.
 In addition, she works closely with and supports Tulane University’s Collegiate Recovery Program.

 Felicia has been working in the mental health/substance-use field since 2010, spending a great deal of her time working with families and individuals looking for help.
 She is passionate about creating solutions that give people hope.
 Felicia has formed and continues to build relationships with top local and national mental health professionals and treatment centers who have the same ethics and commitment to help others.
 As a woman in long-term recovery, her personal and professional life is all about connection, collaboration, healing, and living a big, authentic, fun-filled, purposeful sober life.